26 Oct A Beginner’s Guide to Restoring a Historic Home

 - Unique interior and exterior wood architecture

-As you walk throughout the house, you may find that the floors contain real hardwood or that the wallpaper holds significant value to the origins of the property.
-Take some time to search the home and write down any details you find fascinating and unique to the property’s history.
+As you walk throughout the house, you may find that the floors contain natural hardwood or that the wallpaper holds significant value to the property’s origins.
+Search the home and write down any details you find fascinating and unique to the property’s history.
 You may be surprised by what you discover.

 So, what can you upgrade without minimizing the home’s historical significance?
-While you walk around the property, also take note of any features that seem to be falling apart, rusted or damaged.
-It’s natural for old wallpaper and paint to chip after a few decades, so there’s no harm in adding modern colors to your home.
+While you walk around the property, note any features that seem to be falling apart, rusted, or damaged.
+It’s natural for old wallpaper and paints to chip after a few decades, so there’s no harm in adding modern colors to your home.
 The floors may also show signs of age with lifted tiles and wood panels.
-You can keep some parts of the floor if they are stable and install new vinyl or luxury flooring for the areas that contractors will need to remove.
+If they are stable, you can keep some parts of the floor and install new vinyl or luxury flooring for the areas that contractors must remove.

 A few simple modern upgrades you can make that still preserve the history of the house can include: